ningrao/notes/js.md

  * slice clones the buffer, subarray doesn't;

 - Object:
- * Object.create: if no argument specified, the object has no builtin members; pass Object.prorotype to create a regular object;
+ * Object.create: if null is passed (undefined is not allowed), the object has no builtin members; pass Object.prorotype to create a regular object;
  * builtin property is not enumerable;
  * keys()/getOwnPropertyNames()/getOwnPropertyDescriptor()/Object.prototype.properyIsEnumerable(prop) ;
  * accessor property: